shatha0s/shatha0s/README.md

-- 👋 Hi, I’m shatha
+- 👋 Hi, I’m Shatha Alharbi
 - 👀 I’m interested in Software Development
 - 📫 How to reach linkedin  www.linkedin.com/in/shatha-aziz-alharbi